hasanahmedfaisal/spaceXapp/README.md

 ## SpaceX Launches
-Web Application which lists all launches by SpaceX program.
+Responsive web application which lists and orgainizes all launches by SpaceX program.Launches can be filtered using launch year, launch status and landing status.

 ## Build status
 Travis is used for continuous integration.